NJ-PRJS/QuickAid-mobile/README.md

 ## Installation

-Use the package manager to install foobar.
+Use the package manager to install QuickAid.

 ```bash
 npx expo install